 Railway Coastal Museum

 For 90 years Newfoundland was connected by a narrow gauge track known as the Newfoundland Railway.
-From Port aux Basques to St.John’s the line connected east to west and held the title as the longest narrow-gauge railway in North America.
-Although no longer running, it’s history has been well preserved at the Railway Coastal Museum which is located in the historic Riverhead Train Station on the shores of St John’s harbour.
+From Port aux Basques to St.John’s the line connected east to west and held the title of the longest narrow-gauge railway in North America.
+Although no longer running, its history has been well preserved at the Railway Coastal Museum which is located in the historic Riverhead Train Station on the shores of St John’s Harbour.

 Just because the fog rolled in it doesn’t mean the kitchens are closed.
 St. John’s is home to some seriously unique and tasty eateries.
 Head to Bernard Stanley Gastropub for local muscles and Newfoundland favourites like cod tongue and halibut cheeks or enjoy one hell of a duck burger.

 If you’re looking to sop up the previous night out on George Street head to the quirky Bagel café for some Toutons.
 This heavy fried dough dish is typically served with molasses or maple syrup.
 Those really hurting or hungry should get the Toutons Sandwich which includes a fried egg, cheese, and baloney a.k.a.
 Newfoundland steak.

 Other eatery favourites I found while looking at what to do in St.John’s when the fog rolls in included the Duke of Duckworth for its fish and chips and Get Stuffed for its quirky menu options like adding a hot dog to any entrée for $1.00…because Newfoundland.